SoSeDiK/YAGS/README.md

 This script tries to improve controls, automate repeatable things, and bring some useful shortcuts.

-Script is made solely for 1920x1080 game resolution in [borderless window mode](https://gaming.stackexchange.com/a/376533) with 60FPS and low ping in mind.
+Script is made solely for 1920x1080 game resolution in [borderless window mode](https://gaming.stackexchange.com/a/376533) with 60FPS and low ping in mind (not a necessity, but some things *might* not work as expected).

 There are no plans to adapt it to other resolutions in the near future.